remy/remysharp.com/public/drafts/content-warnings.md

-# Trigger warnings
+# Content warnings

-I've recently been giving a talk that starts with a trigger warning.
+I've recently been giving a talk that starts with a content warning.
 I wasn't quite sure whether it warranted it, as it's only a brief mention of the potential trigger, but it felt like that was *enough* to justify the warning.

-Trigger warnings apply to a wide range of traumas, and I wanted to ask that if you, my dear reader, are giving talks at a conference, please consider whether your content requires a trigger warning.
+Content warnings apply to a wide range of traumas, and I wanted to ask that if you, my dear reader, are giving talks at a conference, please consider whether your content requires a content warning.

 <!--more-->

-***Trigger warning: infant death.***
+***Content warning: infant death.***

 ## My experience

-The obvious candidates for trigger warnings (or certainly to me in an earlier life) are any form of abuse.
+The obvious candidates for content and trigger warnings (or certainly to me in an earlier life) are any form of abuse.

 I wanted to share the experience I had attending a conference in New York a couple of years ago.